-The Protecting American Taxpayers and Homeowners Act is the most recent legislative effort to reform the nation's dysfunctional housing finance system.
+Web www.economy.com he issue of housing finance reform is heating up in Congress, with the most recent effort the Protecting American Taxpayers and Homeowners Act.
 The PATH contains a comprehensive but ultimately unviable proposal to wind down Fannie Mae and Freddie Mac and privatize the nation's housing finance system.
 If fully implemented, the PATH would lead to significantly higher mortgage rates, particularly in tough economic times, and would put 30-year fixed rate mortgage loans out of reach for most Americans (see Chart 1).